MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/index.md

 ### Migrate an existing extension to Microsoft Edge

 If you've already developed an extension for another Chromium-based browser, you can submit it to the [Microsoft Edge Add-ons website](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home).
 You don't need to rewrite your extension or verify that it works in Microsoft Edge.
-When you migrate an existing Chromium extension to other Chromium browsers, make sure the same APIs or alternatives are available for your target browser.
+However, when you migrate an existing Chromium extension to other Chromium browsers, make certain the same APIs or alternatives are available for your target browser.

 For more information on porting your Chrome extension to Microsoft Edge, see [Port Chrome extensions to Microsoft Edge](developer-guide/port-chrome-extension.md).
 After you port your extension to the target browser, the next step is to publish it.